-The State's borrowing plan projects new issuance of \$358 million in general obligation bonds in 2007-08 including \$275 million of Rebuild and Renew New York Transportation bonds which was approved by the voters in November 2005; \$703 million in Dedicated Highway and Bridge Trust Fund Bonds issued by the Thruway Authority to finance capital projects for transportation; \$373 million in Mental Health Facilities Improvement Revenue Bonds issued by DASNY to finance capital projects at mental health facilities; \$102 million in SUNY Dormitory Facilities Revenue Bonds to finance capital projects related to student dormitories; and \$4.9 billion in State PIT Revenue Bonds to finance various capital programs, as described below.
+The State's 2008-09 borrowing plan projects new issuance of \$457 million in general obligation bonds; \$601 million in Dedicated Highway and Bridge Trust Fund Bonds issued by the Thruway Authority to finance capital projects for transportation; \$814 million in Mental Health Facilities Improvement Revenue Bonds issued by DASNY to finance capital projects at mental health facilities; \$119 million in SUNY Dormitory Facilities Revenue Bonds to finance capital projects related to student dormitories; and \$4.0 billion in State PIT Revenue Bonds to finance various capital programs, as described below.

-State PIT Revenue Bond borrowings include issuances by: (i) DASNY for school construction (EXCEL), university facilities (Jobs 2000), SUNY higher education facilities and community colleges, CUNY senior and community colleges, Higher Education Capital Matching Grants for private colleges, health care grants under the Health Care Efficiency and Affordability Law for New Yorkers (Heal NY) Capital Grant Program, cultural education storage facilities, courthouse improvements and training facilities, library facilities, and for local public safety answering point equipment and technology upgrades associated with wireless E-911 service; (ii) the Thruway Authority for CHIPs; (iii) UDC (doing business as the Empire State Development Corporation) for correctional and youth facilities, sports facilities, State facilities and equipment acquisitions; (iv) EFC for State Environmental Infrastructure Projects, including Water Pollution Control and Pipeline for Jobs (Jobs 2000) and Hazardous Waste Remediation; and (v) HFA for housing programs.
-State PIT Revenue Bonds for 2007-08 also include the Community Enhancement Facilities Assistance Program (CEFAP) for economic development purposes which may be issued by the Thruway Authority, DASNY, UDC and HFA; the Strategic Investment Program (SIP) for environmental, historic preservation, economic development, arts, and cultural purposes, which may be issued by DASNY, UDC and EFC; and Regional Economic Development Program, Higher Technology and Development Program, Economic Development Initiatives, and the Regional Economic Growth Program which includes EOF, GenNYsis, CCAP, RESTORE, Multi-Modal Transportation Program and the Center of Excellence Program, which may be issued by DASNY and UDC and the Jacob Javits Center Expansion and Extension that will be issued by ESDC.
-For detailed information on the State's projected bond issuances, please refer to the State's 2007-08 Enacted Budget Capital Program and Financing Plan, which can be obtained by contacting the Division of the Budget, State Capitol, Albany, NY 12224, (518) 473-8705, or at www.budget.state.ny.us.
+State PIT Revenue Bond borrowings include issuances by: (i) DASNY for school construction (EXCEL), SUNY higher education facilities and community colleges, SUNY Dormitory Facilities, CUNY senior and community colleges, Higher Education Capital Matching Grants for private colleges, health care grants under the Health Care Efficiency and Affordability Law for New Yorkers (Heal NY) Capital Grant Program, cultural education storage facilities, Judicial Training Academies, library facilities, and for local public safety answering point equipment and technology upgrades associated with wireless E-911 service; and Mental Health facilities; (ii) the Thruway Authority for CHIPs and Dedicated Highway and Bridge; (iii) UDC (doing business as the Empire State Development Corporation) for correctional and youth facilities, sports facilities, State facilities and equipment acquisitions; New York Racing Authority, State Police and Division of Military and Naval Affairs facilities, Office of Technology facility, Office of General Services Capital and Agriculture and Markets; (iv) EFC for State Environmental Infrastructure Projects, including Water Pollution Control and Pipeline for Jobs (Jobs 2000), Hazardous Waste Remediation, and West Valley; and (v) HFA for housing programs.
+State PIT Revenue Bonds for 2008-09 also include the Community Enhancement Facilities Assistance Program (CEFAP) for economic development purposes which may be issued by the Thruway Authority, DASNY, UDC and HFA; the Strategic Investment Program (SIP) for environmental, historic preservation, economic development, arts, and cultural purposes, which may be issued by DASNY, UDC and EFC; and Regional Economic Development Program, Higher Technology and Development Program, Economic Development Initiatives, and the Regional Economic Growth Program which includes EOF, GenNYsis, CCAP, RESTORE, Multi-Modal Transportation Program and the Center of Excellence Program, which may be issued by DASNY and UDC; and Buffalo Inner Harbor, Roosevelt Island Operating Corporation, Sematech and 2008 Economic Development Initiatives.
+For detailed information on the State's projected bond issuances, please refer to the State's 2008-09 Enacted Budget Capital Program and Financing Plan, which can be obtained by contacting the Division of the Budget, State Capitol, Albany, NY 12224, (518) 473-8705, or at www.budget.state.ny.us.

-The projections of State borrowings for the 2007-08 fiscal year are subject to change as market conditions, interest rates and other factors vary throughout the fiscal year.
+The projections of State borrowings for the 2008-09 fiscal year are subject to change as market conditions, interest rates and other factors vary throughout the fiscal year.